fourpastmidnight/mars-rover/README.md

 ## Planned Additional Features

-* Download the photos for the specified date
 * Allow dates to be listed in a file and read by the application to download photos for mulitple dates
 * Allow photos to be retrieved for NASA Mars rovers Spirit and Opportunity.
 * Put this feature set behind a Web API, which will act as an "intermediate cache"